 In Years 10 and 11 students have the opportunity to engage in faith and ministry through the Religious Education Service in Action (RESA) unit.
 All students in Year 11 VCE will undertake VCE units in 'Religion and Society' and 'Texts and Traditions' These subjects can be progressed into Year 12 and contribute to a student's university entrance score (ATAR).
 They provide a sound understanding of scripture, Church teaching and the role of the Church in society.
-VCAL students in Year 11 will study Applied Learning Religious Education - a community based Religious Education course based on the Catholic Social Teaching of the common good', this will contribute to completion of VCE Unit 2 in Religion and Society.
+VCE- VM students in Year 11 will study Applied Learning Religious Education - a community based Religious Education course based on the Catholic Social Teaching of 'the common good'.
 Any student at Year 12 who does not undertake a VCE Unit 3&4 Religious Education course will participate in the compulsory Religious Education Seminar Program.
-This includes VCAL students.
-This Seminar program allows students to ask questions regarding the world and religion and these questions form the basis of the program throughout the year.
+This includes VCE-VM students.
+This Seminar allows students to ask questions regarding the world and religion and these questions form the basis of the program throughout the year.

-As well as the focus on the academic nature of Religious Education, the staff also provides positive experiences of prayer, and an involvement in activities such as Retreats, Reflection Days and school Masses and liturgies to nurture the development of faith in each student.
+As well as the focus on the academic nature of Religious Education, the staff also provides positive experiences of prayer, and an involvement in activities such as Retreats, Reflection Days, Game Changers and school Masses and liturgies to nurture the development of faith in each student.